Help to Buy for Property Developers

 The process for new homes property developers has improved during the course of the scheme and is administered by Homes England.
 Help to Buy for property developers starts with registering an account and then entering the financial forecasts for each property development.
 This forecast has to fall within Homes England financial year and must be kept up to date.

 The timescales for initial approval will vary depending upon the local agency concerned and demand at the time but should be within one month.
-Upon submission of the signed contract and conditions precident then a property developer should expect to await up to 12 weeks for the final approval.
+Upon submission of the signed contract a property developer should expect to await up to 12 weeks for the final approval.
 Starting this process as early as possible is the key advice.

 Help to Buy for developers consists of a huge 145+ page contract which is not negotiable and so developers need to understand the commitments they are making.
 Such commitments will include how the scheme is advertised, how it is administered, etc, this is straight forward but understanding the process is crucial.